oberfeld/oberdocker/README.md

 ## Manual interaction when installing:

 ### (local only) set host names
-To be able to access the different application you need to choose different domains for this, as the proxy redirect based on the hostname used to call the request.
+To be able to access the different application you need to choose different domains for these, as the proxy redirect based on the hostname used to call the request.

 On linux and mac, you may add those hosts in the `/etc/hosts` file, such as